Jayyr2040/reactlab-movies/PART-3.md

   // Add this line.
 You'll call the function passed through props props.onFaveToggle()

-  // Delete the `setState` line.
+  // Delete the `setIsFave` line.
 You no longer track state here
   // setIsFave(!isFave)
 }
 ```